zebular13/MediaPipe_on_IMX93/README.md

 ./get_tflite_models.sh
 ```

-This includes the float32 pose, hand and face models (check the script for details) as well as the quantized pose and face models.
+This includes the float32 pose, hand and face models (check the script for details) as well as the quantized pose, hand and face models.

-To convert the quantized models to vela, run:
+To convert the quantized models to [vela](https://github.com/nxp-imx/ethos-u-vela), run:
 ```
 vela [modelname.tflite]
 ```

-Note that only quantized models can be converted to vela.
+**Note:** only INT8 or UINT8 quantized models can be converted to vela.

-Once the models have been downloaded, you can run the script in the ```blaze_tflite_imx``` folder:
+Once the models have been downloaded, you can run inference using the script in the ```blaze_tflite_imx``` folder:
 ```
 python3 blaze_detect_live_gstreamer.py -b face -q
 ```